Jeffrey1202/comp9101/README.md

     return score
 This part of code used to calculate the cosine similiarity of users.
 The code structure of item is really similar.
 Put two user dictionaries into the cosine_similarity function to get the score and the score will be record in dictionary like dict[user1][user2].

-# euclidean distance base on user/item
+# Euclidean distance base on user/item
 def euclidean_sim(user_dict1, user_dict2):
     set_all = set(user_dict1) | set(user_dict2)
     set_and = set(user_dict1) & set(user_dict2)